VaibhavChetri/IB_RadLabs_Product/Documentation/08-KAM/01-Client-Listing.md

 - **Default**: Today's date
 - **Behavior**: Single date selection (passed as both startDate and endDate to API)

+### Date Storage (localStorage)
+- **Feature**: Selected date is automatically saved to localStorage
+- **Key**: `clientListing_selectedDate`
+- **Purpose**: Allows back-dated entry without losing the selected date
+- **How it works**:
+  1. User selects a date
+  2. Date is saved to localStorage immediately
+  3. User navigates away and comes back
+  4. The same date is still selected (loaded from localStorage)
+  5. User can work on old dates without having to select again
+- **When it clears**:
+  - When user logs out
+  - When user selects a different date (that becomes the new default)
+- **Default on page load**:
+  - If a date was selected before, that date loads
+  - If no date was selected, defaults to today

 ### Statistics Display

 **UI**: Creative gradient card with three metrics displayed side-by-side